Megafunk/MassSample/README.md

 Traits are C++ defined objects that declare a set of Fragments, Tags and data for authoring new entities in a data-driven way.

-To start using traits, create a `DataAsset` that inherits from `MassEntityConfigAsset` and add new traits to it.
+To start using traits, create a `DataAsset` that inherits from `UMassEntityConfigAsset` and add new traits to it.
 Each trait can be expanded to set properties if it has any.

-In addition, it is possible to inherit Fragments from another `MassEntityConfigAsset` by setting it in the `Parent` field.
+In addition, it is possible to inherit Fragments from another `UMassEntityConfigAsset` by setting it in the `Parent` field.

 ![MassEntityConfigAsset](Images/massentityconfigasset.jpg)